aheze/Popovers/README.md

 A library to present popovers.
 - Present **any** view above your app's main content.
 - Attach to source views or use picture-in-picture positioning.
-- Supports multiple popovers at the same time with smooth transitions.
+- Display multiple popovers at the same time with smooth transitions.
+- Supports SwiftUI, UIKit, and multitasking windows on iPadOS.
 - Highly customizable API that's super simple — just add `.popover`.
-- Written in SwiftUI with full SwiftUI + UIKit support.
-No dependencies.
+- Lightweight (~120kb) library with no dependencies.

 ## Showroom